wp-plugins/responsive-image-gallery/readme.txt

 == Description ==

 This plugin is the combination of collagePlus jquery image gallery and lightbox image gallery.
-This plugin is responsive and and always fits your screen width.
-You can use the shoot codes provided to put the gallery anywhere you want.
-The options for the shortcodes is easily shown in the admin panel.
+This plugin is responsive and always fits your screen width.
+You can use the short codes provided, to put the gallery anywhere you want.
+The options for the shortcodes is available at the admin panel.

 The gallery can be displayed as single gallery, multiple gallery or all the gallery that the users have created.